-• Determine if there is available capacity at the middle schools serving the plan area.
-The portion of this Plan area that is in the Downcounty Consortium is in the service area of Middle Schools

-Magnet Consortium: Argyle, Loiederman and Parkland Middle Schools.
+- school site on the Rocking Horse Road Center facility in the Randolph Hills neighborhood. - Determine if there is available capacity at the middle schools serving the plan area.
+The portion of this Plan area that is in the Downcounty Consortium is in the service area of Middle Schools Magnet Consortium: Argyle, Loiederman and Parkland Middle Schools.
 Students residing in this area may choose which school to attend, based on program offerings.
 These middle schools are projected to exceed capacity in the next six years.
-Additions at these schools may be feasible and would be explored if there is no available capacity.

-- If additions are infeasible, then reassignments to schools with available capacity, or capable of additions, would be explored.
+Additions at these schools may be feasible and would be explored if there is no available capacity. - If additions are infeasible, then reassignments to schools with available capacity, or capable of additions, would be explored.
 Two of the nine middle schools in the Downcounty Consortium are projected to have available capacity in the next six years; Col. E. Brooke Lee; and Newport Mill Middle Schools.
-Reassignment could be considered if these schools continue to have available capacity in the future as new residential units are built. - Opening a new middle school in one of two ways: - ♦ Reopen the former Montgomery Hills Jr. High School. - ♦ Construct a new middle school by either purchasing a new site or collocating with a park since there are no recommended middle school sites in the Downcounty Consortium
+Reassignment could be considered if these schools continue to have available capacity in the future as new residential units are built. - Opening a new middle school in one of two ways: - ♦ Reopen the former Montgomery Hills Jr. High School. - ♦ Construct a new middle school by either purchasing a new site or colocating with a park.